adamsilver/adamsilver.io-jekyll/_posts/2015-12-27-why-hover-menus-are-problematic.md

 ## 2. Understanding user intention and accidental activation

-**Hovering is not an intention to activate**.
+Hovering is not an intention to activate.
 It is at most a *suggestion* that the user *might* interact with something.
 Technically, the user is always hovering.
 This is why hover states are beneficial to the user, such as a change of cursor (browsers do this by default) and a change of style.

 With hover, a user can accidentally open a menu even though they never intended it and when this happens it obscures the content behind disrupting the experience.